 In February 2013, the FASB issued guidance which requires us to provide information about the amounts reclassified out of accumulated other comprehensive income by component.
 In addition, we are required to present, either on the face of the statement where net income is presented or in the notes, significant amounts reclassified out of accumulated other comprehensive income by the respective line items of net income but only if the amount reclassified is required under U.S. GAAP to be reclassified to net income in its entirety in the same reporting period.
 For other amounts not required under U.S. GAAP to be reclassified in their entirety to net income, we are required to cross-reference to other disclosures required under U.S. GAAP that provide additional detail about those amounts.
-This guidance is effective for our fiscal year 2014.
-We do not believe that the adoption of this guidance will have a significant effect on our consolidated financial statements
+This guidance was effective for our fiscal year 2014, and its adoption did not have a significant effect on our consolidated financial statements.